 This project was recognized by ENR’s 2020 Mid-Atlantic Best Projects of Year Awards as Best Landscape/Urban Development and a Safety Award of Merit.
 The Chesapeake Stormwater Network also awarded the project a 2021 Best Urban BMP in the Bay Award for Best Ultra-Urban Project.

 Building a Collaborative Schedule

-This project took place at a busy crossroads at UVA, amongst an active outpatient surgery center, a student housing facility, and adjacent to two concurrent construction projects.
+This project took place at a busy crossroads on UVA’s Grounds, abutting an active outpatient surgery center, a student housing facility, and adjacent to two concurrent construction projects.
 Barton Malow developed multi-phased logistics plans to facilitate collaborative planning sessions between the active user groups, adjacent construction teams, and owner’s representatives.
 These plans accommodated traffic from fire lanes, pedestrians, construction and public vehicle traffic, as well as work area relationships, site delivery access, timing information, and more.

 Barton Malow delivered this detailed and collaborative approach to planning and logistics to ensure a safe, efficient, productive construction execution.